 February 21-24, 2013: Quito, Ecuador, Presenting from Fatima’s Touch and new material.

-In April, 2012, Writers residency in the midwest, and readings in the Chicago area.
+Writers residency in the midwest, and readings in the Chicago area.
+April, 2012

-December 8, 2011, Poetry reading at the First Congregational Church in Santa Cruz, California.
-I shared new material from my latest project.
+Poetry reading at the First Congregational Church in Santa Cruz, California.
+New material from Fatima’s Touch.
+December 8, 2011

 September, 2011 I taught for a week in Quito, Ecuador.
 I shared from Untold, about the Wives of Prophet Muhammad, using 12 poems translated beautifully into Spanish.

 guest poet for “Poetry Night” at The Black Box Theater at Lincoln High School in San Jose, California.
 Spoken word poems.
 April 2011

-In 2009 I taught at the Ruhaniat Summer school in Germany, sharing stories of the women who were married to Prophet Muhammad from 10 poems that were translated into German.
+Ruhaniat Summer school in Germany, sharing stories of the women who were married to Prophet Muhammad from 10 poems that were translated into German.
+Summer, 2009.

-I have taught poetry at California Institute of Integral Studies in the Public Programs Department.
-My poetry class aims to encourage poets and writers to use contemporary language and the experience of the senses to tell the unique stories and observations we gather, that are metaphors for our shared humanity in this time and place.
+California Institute of Integral Studies in the Public Programs Department.
+My poetry class encouraged poets and writers to use contemporary language and the experience of the senses to tell the unique stories and observations we gather, that are metaphors for our shared humanity in this time and place.

-Along with my work as an author, I am Editor-in-Chief of The Sound Journal <http://thesoundjournal.org/ > The Sound Journal is combining with the journal HeartBeat.
-New name and publication to be announced.
-Update— The Sound Journal is on leave until further notice.
+Editor-in-Chief of The Sound Journal <http://thesoundjournal.org/ > The Sound Journal is combining with the journal HeartBeat.
+Update— The Sound Journal has discontinued.

 INFLUENCES: Annie Finch has been a good mentor for my explorations into formal poetry in the last 2 years.
 Other poets who have helped me probe and celebrate the mysteries of the poem are, Naomi Shihab Nye, Fred Chappell, Robert Bly, W.S.
 Merwin, Jane Hirshfield, Heather McHugh, Mark Doty, Ruth Padel, and Coleman Barks.
 These are poets I have sat with and questioned.
 My credentials are a strong love of words, and the willingness to communicate that in as many ways as I can imagine.
 Also Sarah Lawrence College, Stanford University, and San Francisco State University each gave me a push.